 4 cups almond flour

 1 and 1/2 teaspoonsful salt

-4-6 tablespoonsful of oil (I’ve used coconut oil, and yes, gasp, vegetable oil)
+4-6 tablespoonsful of oil (I’ve used coconut oil and even olive oil.)

 6 tabelspoonsful of honey

 1 and 1/4 cup oil (as mentioned above, I’ve used coconut oil and vegetable oil)

 1 and 1/4 cup honey